 Waiver Request 1: Applicant requests a waiver from Article III § 24-8-F.4 of the Ordinance, which provides that "ASTM E679-91 Standard Practice for Determination of Odor and Taste Thresholds by a Forced Choice Ascending Concentration Series Method of Limits, Current Ed., published Oct.
 1991, shall be used for guidance on the detection, measurement and control of nuisance odors and is adopted by reference."
-Applicant observes that the cited ASTM standard has been updated in 2004 (and now is ASTM E679-04), and requests approval to use the current in-place approaches to detect and measure potential nuisance odors as described in Section D Article III § 24-8-F.4 of the Application.
+Applicant observes that the cited ASTM standard has been updated in 2004 (and now is ASTM E679-04), and requests approval to use the current in-place approaches at the Facility to detect and measure potential nuisance odors as described in Section D Article III § 24-8-F.4 of the Application.
 These approaches include the use of four stationary hydrogen sulfide monitor units and/or the hand held portable Nasal Ranger® Field Olfactometer to quantify odor concentrations at the site.
 Applicants assert that these practices are at least as effective as ASTM E679-91 for guidance on the detection, measurement and control of nuisance odors as the Ordinance requires.

-Findings: The Planning Board finds that it is appropriate for Applicants to use the improved testing standard for odors and that the Applicants have affirmatively demonstrated that use of the newer standard will comply with the purpose and intent of § 24-10, and so grant the requested waiver related to Facility and Expansion operations
+Findings: The Planning Board finds that it is appropriate for Applicants to use the improved inplace approaches for detecting and measuring testing standard for odors and that the Applicants have affirmatively demonstrated that use of these newer standard practices will comply with the purpose and intent of § 24-10, and so grant the requested waiver related to Facility and Expansion operations